Gifts from Out of the Blue

 In a time of significant stress and impending, unwanted change at work, I was delivered a personal and portable reminder and a declaration of intent.
 I wrote it on one half of an index card; small enough to keep in my pocket.
 Just feeling it served as enough of a reminder after a short while.

-At that time I worked as part of special education classroom team -Language Enriched Academic Development (LEAD class) – and acknowledged that the state of mind and the behavior of my teammates could also affect me.
+At that time I worked as part of district-based special education classroom team -Language Enriched Academic Development (LEAD class) – and acknowledged that the state of mind and the behavior of my teammates could also affect me.
 No matter how good our intentions were, emotions could easily sidetrack us and it was of the utmost importance to me that the students got whatever they needed, as always, in the three months we had left together.

 So, I ended up sharing it with my teammates.